GMFM Scoring

 GMFM-66 Tabulated Reference Percentiles

 Tabulated reference percentiles are available for use with the GMFM-66 to assess children with cerebral palsy.
 The percentiles are presented by GMFCS levels.
 They are derived from a longitudinal sample of 1940 GMFM-66 assessments of 650 children with cerebral palsy, 2-12 years of age.
-This stratified (by age and GMFCS levels) random sample was collected from among all children with cerebral palsy who were receiving a variety of developmental therapies and services at publically funded children’s rehabilitation centres in Ontario, Canada, between 1996 and 2001.
+This stratified (by age and GMFCS levels) random sample was collected from among all children with cerebral palsy who were receiving a variety of developmental therapies and services at publicly funded children’s rehabilitation centres in Ontario, Canada, between 1996 and 2001.

 The development and appropriate use of these percentiles is described in Hanna SE, Bartlett DJ, Rivard LM, Russell DJ.
 (2008) Reference curves for the Gross Motor Function Measure: Percentiles for clinical description and tracking over time among children with cerebral palsy.
 Physical Therapy 88(5) 596-607.
 Doi 10.2522/ptj.20070314